 Cendrowski Corporate Advisors has provided business valuation for public corporations, closely-held firms, and not for profit entities such as hospitals.
 We have provided our services in cases of dissident shareholder actions, partnership disputes, asset sales, divorce, and estate and gift tax planning.
 Our specialists advise venture capital and private equity funds, as well.

-Well-versed in ASC 820 (formerly FAS 157) compliant mark-to-market valuations of private companies, we provide business valuation services for:
+Well-versed in ASC 820 (formerly FAS 157) compliant mark-to-market valuations of private companies, we provide business valuation for:

 - Buy/sell agreements

 - Compliance purposes

 Accounting & Business Valuation Credentials